 The bottom line is that chemical tests in per se drunk driving cases are open to interpretation.
 An experienced Levow DWI Law New Jersey DWI lawyer skilled in New Jersey DWI defense will examine the driver's chemical test results thoroughly to determine any appropriate challenges that can create reasonable doubt in the accused motorist's guilt.

 Evan Levow represented the lead defendant in State v.
 Chun, the most important DWI case in New Jersey history.
 The Chun case, argued before the New Jersey Supreme Court, challenged the reliability of the Alcotest breath testing machine and ultimately set the standards for defense and prosecution of DWI cases in New Jersey.
-Levow DWI Law owns the Alcotest breath testing machine and is familiar with its many flaws and pitfalls.
+Levow DWI Law, P.C. owns the Alcotest breath testing machine and is familiar with its many flaws and pitfalls.
 Evan Levow uses this knowledge to defend his clients.